project-ncl/gradle-manipulator/guide/groovy.md

     -DgroovyScripts=file://...../script.groovy
     -Dorg.gradle.debug=true

-The are two crucial aspects - you need to activate Groovy debugging via `org.gradle.debug=true` and the source must be added to your IDE so it can see it.
+There are two crucial aspects - you need to activate Groovy debugging via `org.gradle.debug=true` and the source must be added to your IDE so it can see it.